Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Assessing the impact of future temperatures on French mortality projections

 \subsection{Simulating temperatures effects}

-We now focus on the simulation of attributable fractions to temperatures $\theta_{x,t}^{(g)} (D)$, as defined in equation~\eqref{eq:simul_attrib_fraction}.
-These attributable fractions depend on a period $D$ that allows for distinguishing the effects of heat and cold over the year.
-These quantities are also calculated for each age group, gender and calendar year.
+We now focus on the simulation of total attributable fractions to temperatures $\widehat{\text{AF}}_{x,t}^{(g)} (\mathcal{D}_t)$, as defined in Equation~\eqref{eq:simul_attrib_fraction}.
+In this equation, we consider weights, estimated based on daily deaths not attributable to temperatures from the last five years of our historical data. \footnote{Alternatively, the use of constant weights empirically leads to a very slight increase in the temperature-attributable fractions on these data.} These attributable fractions depend on a period $\mathcal{D}_t$ for each year $t$ that allows for distinguishing the effects of heat and cold over the year.
+These quantities are also calculated for each age group, sex and calendar year.
 To simplify notation, we do not include the index corresponding to the Monte-Carlo simulation numbers.

 To facilitate visual analysis, we calculate an aggregated attributable fraction to temperatures using the distribution of deaths known at the end of 2019, as follows